justin2004/weblog/interfaces_and_personalities/README.md

 The work of this personality is: expressing knowledge and situations using the terminology of a particular worldview.

+Some of the key principles of this personality are thoughtfully summarized [here](https://datacentricmanifesto.org/).

 ## Case Study